Arroyo chub: Habitat preferences

+Arroyo Chubs exhibit high mobility within their watersheds, with movement patterns primarily driven by seasonal cues.
+During summer months, juveniles typically inhabit shallow pools and areas with instream cover.
+Conversely, during periods of winter flooding, they shelter under log jams and other large woody debris for refugia.

-Diet and Behavior
+Diet and behavior

 Arroyo chub are omnivorous.
 Their diet includes algae, aquatic insects, small crustaceans, and in some cases mollusks or insect larvae (e.g. caddisfly larvae) depending on habitat conditions.
 In warmer water systems, algae may dominate their diet, making up a large proportion of stomach contents; in cooler creek systems, more invertebrate prey may be important.
+In the northern portion of its range, roots of the floating water fern (Azolla filiculoides) constitutes a significant component of the species' diet.

 Spawning typically occurs in spring through summer (February to August in some reports), with peak activity in June-July.
 Females release small batches of eggs, which adhere to vegetation, substrate, or debris.
 Eggs hatch in about 4 days at 24 °C, larvae initially remain near the substrate before swimming upward to fill their swim bladders, and juveniles often congregate in slow or still water with vegetation cover.
 Juvenile fish may reach roughly 60 mm in the first year.

 Hybridization: introduced populations of G. orcuttii have hybridized with the endangered Mohave tui chub (Gila bicolor mohavensis) in some cases, threatening genetic integrity of the tui chub.